 Antimicrobial resistance (AMR) is one of the defining scientific, health and economic challenges of our time.
 Without urgent and meaningful action to address specific diseases and system-level issues, patients, families and communities around the world will face a tremendous threat in the years ahead from untreatable infections.
-While AMR is fundamentally driven by pathogens’ ability to evolve, its impact is greatly amplified by factors that span economic, healthcare, and agricultural domains.
+While AMR is fundamentally driven by the ability of pathogens to evolve, its impact is greatly amplified by factors that span economic, healthcare and agricultural domains.

 Given the breadth of the AMR issue, specific initiatives aimed at solving individual components of the problem won’t be enough.
-Rather, addressing AMR will require a comprehensive effort from multiple partners—governments, civil society and industry—working together with shared accountability for actual outcomes.
+Rather, addressing AMR will require a comprehensive effort from multiple partners—governments, civil society and industry—working together with shared accountability for measurable outcomes.
 These partners must improve how we prevent infections in the first place, effectively deploy and deliver current tools across all countries, and spur the development of new innovations.

-At Johnson & Johnson, we will be a part of the solution to AMR.
-We have focused efforts across our business to address many facets of the AMR challenge, and are championing a new sustainable ecosystem model to work with partners and further change the trajectory of health for humanity.
+At Johnson & Johnson, we are taking action to be a part of the solution to AMR.
+We have focused efforts across our business to address many facets of the AMR challenge, and we are championing a new sustainable ecosystem model to work with partners and further change the trajectory of health for humanity.

-Click here for the Executive Summary: Antimicrobial Resistant Policy Statement.
+Click here for the Executive Summary: Antimicrobial Resistance Statement.

-Whether you are a nurse in South Africa, a cancer survivor on chemotherapy in Europe, a newborn in China, or a patient about to undergo surgery in the United States, the possibility of acquiring an infection that is resistant to many, if not all, available therapies is alarmingly high.
-While the circumstances of people like these and many others around the world are the result of unique health systems and market failures, the shared threat of AMR is one of the most pressing global healthcare issues of our time.
-Despite many laudable efforts, more needs to be done to maintain and increase the awareness of this important issue, and move beyond calls for action toward activities that drive meaningful change.
+Whether you are a nurse in South Africa, a cancer survivor on chemotherapy in Europe, a newborn in China, or a patient about to undergo surgery in the United States, the possibility of acquiring an infection that is resistant to many, if not all, available therapies is unacceptably high.
+While the circumstances are the result of unique health systems and market failures, the shared threat of AMR is one of the most pressing global healthcare issues of our time.
+Despite many laudable efforts, more needs to be done to maintain and increase the awareness of this important issue and move beyond calls for action toward activities that drive meaningful change.
 Failure to act will have a staggering impact on both global public health and the global economy.

-From a health perspective, AMR today is responsible for an estimated 700,000 annual deaths worldwide, including more than 50,000 in the United States and Europe alone.
-By 2050, those numbers could increase to 10 million globally—a greater global impact than we currently face from diseases like cancer and diabetes.1 As a nation’s health and wealth are intensely intertwined, AMR is expected to have a catastrophic economic impact as well, drawing parallels to the 2008 global financial crisis.
-Cumulatively, AMR could cost the global economy more than $100 trillion between 2014 and 2050.2 This makes AMR one of the most significant global health security issues that nations face.
-These threats have been detailed in several reports, including O’Neill AMR Review, the Access to Medicine Foundation’s AMR Benchmark, the WHO’s AMR Global Report on Surveillance, the World Bank report on Drug-Resistant Infections, the AMR Industry Alliance's 2018 Progress Report and others.
+From a health perspective, AMR is responsible for an estimated 700,000 annual deaths worldwide, including more than 50,000 in the United States and Europe.
+By 2050, those numbers could increase to 10 million globally—a greater global impact than we currently face from diseases like cancer and diabetes.1 As a nation’s health and wealth are intertwined, AMR is expected to have a catastrophic economic impact as well, drawing parallels to the 2008 global financial crisis.
+Cumulatively, AMR could cost the global economy more than $100 trillion between 2014 and 2050.2 This makes AMR one of the most significant global health security issues facing nations over the next several decades.
+These threats have been detailed in several reports, including the O’Neill AMR Review, the Access to Medicine Foundation’s AMR Benchmark, the World Health Organization (WHO)’s AMR Global Report on Surveillance, the World Bank report on Drug-Resistant Infections, the AMR Industry Alliance's 2018 Progress Report, and others.

-Resistant pathogens travel and cause outbreaks within and across national borders.
-While the impact and threat of AMR is truly global, its main causes and consequences play out differently in developing and emerging markets compared to developed countries.
+Resistant pathogens can cause outbreaks locally or be carried within and across national borders.
+While the impact and threat of AMR are global, the main causes and consequences of AMR play out differently in developing and emerging markets compared to developed countries.
 That said, three responsive strategies are critical in every context:

 1) Preventing individuals from acquiring resistant infections: Broad awareness and education strategies are needed to advance infection prevention.
 In addition, vaccines play a crucial role in preventing a range of AMR-relevant infectious diseases around the world.
 Other tailored strategies are needed depending on the local context.
-In places like the United States and Europe, Hospital Acquired Infections (HAIs) are a major driver of AMR infections that can be prevented with appropriate tools.
+In places like the United States and Europe, healthcare-acquired infections (HAIs) are a major driver of AMR-related infections and can be prevented with appropriate tools.

-2) Treating existing infections: Giving patients with AMR infections the best chance at recovery requires preserving and extending the effectiveness of current therapies.
-To do so, they must be appropriately used in humans and animals to protect therapeutic effectiveness.
-Surveillance is also a key enabler to track prevalence of resistant pathogens and effectiveness of existing therapies.
-Finally, environmental protections must be established and adhered to.
-All of this requires robust health systems be in place to diagnose, track, and treat AMR infections.
+2) Treating existing AMR-related infections: Giving patients with AMR-related infections the best chance at recovery requires preserving and extending the effectiveness of current therapies.
+To do so, therapeutics must be appropriately used in humans and animals.
+Surveillance to track prevalence of resistant pathogens and the effectiveness of existing therapies, and establishing and adhering to environmental protections are crucial additional components of effective strategies.
+Success requires that robust health systems be in place to diagnose, track and treat AMR-related infections.

 3) Discovering and developing new tools to reverse the trend of growing drug resistance: Infectious pathogens will continue to evolve and develop resistance to new and existing therapies.
-The unique nature of the AMR market (where product use should be carefully restricted after approval so treatments reach the appropriate patients at the right dosages) drives the need for tailored incentives to reward innovation and spur further R&D investment.
-Furthermore, new diagnostics are essential to ensure antibiotic use is limited to those with appropriate infections.
+The unique nature of the AMR market (where product use should be carefully stewarded after approval so treatments reach the right patients at the appropriate dosages, preventing the development of further resistance) drives the need for tailored incentives to reward innovation and spur further R&D investment.
+Furthermore, new diagnostics are essential to ensure antimicrobial use is limited to those with appropriate infections.